Language selection

 As a result, before being able to go out into space from the ISS, astronauts have the opportunity to train in different environments:

-NASA has a Neutral Buoyancy Laboratory at the Johnson Space Center in Houston.
-This site is equipped with a large 12-metre deep pool that is used to simulate weightlessness.
+NASA has a Neutral Buoyancy Laboratory at the Johnson Space Center.
+This site is equipped with a large 12-metre-deep pool that is used to simulate weightlessness.

-Transcript of the video CSA Astronaut Chris Hadfield in the NBL - Part 2
+Transcript of the video entitled CSA astronaut Chris Hadfield in the NBL - Part 2

 The pool is big enough to submerge full-scale models of components of the ISS!
 The astronauts can therefore practise carrying out spacewalks.